hringbauer/hapROH/README.md

 Author: Yilei Huang, Dec 2021

+# hapROH with Contamination
+Joint estimation of ROH blocks and Contamination Rate work in progress, coming soon

 <!-- # hapROH
 Software to call ROH from ancient and present-day DNA using reference haplotypes.
 Author: Harald Ringbauer, September 2020